 One of the most important health benefits is its function in keeping the heart healthy.
 By regulating blood pressure and cholesterol level in the body, dark chocolate prevents the risk of severe heart diseases.

-It also prevents the oxidation of HDL and reduces the amount of cholesterol to lodge in the arteries.
+It also prevents the oxidation of HDL and reduces the amount of cholesterol lodged in the arteries.
 Dark chocolate also offers antithrombotic effects to prevent blood clots.

 5. Advances in Memory and Brain Function